tommander/factorio-updater/README.md

 ## Usage

-Before running the script, save your Factorio username and token to the `.env` file (in the same folder as `fupd.php`).
+Before running the script, save your Factorio username and token to the `.env` file (in the same folder as `FactorioUpdater.php`).
 You'll find both of these on your [Factorio Profile](https://factorio.com/profile).

 ```dotenv
 FA_USERNAME="myusername"